Pickfordmatt/SharpLocker/README.md

 * Main monitor needs to be 1080p otherwise the location of the elements are wrong

 ## In Progress
-* Backwards compatability for Win 7
+* Backwards compatibility for Win 7
 * All resolution support